success

 - Having or developing the ability to spot trends and identify gaps that could become opportunities for your business.

-- Having an agile mindset allows you to pivot your offerings or approach to refine your business model and hone in on that successful niche for your business.
+- An agile mindset allows you to pivot your offerings or approach to refine your business model and hone in on that successful niche for your business.

 - Foster a sense of innovation within your business.
 Always look for opportunities to deliver a better product or service, improve the efficiency and effectiveness of your business, and create intellectual property (IP) that adds long-term value.